Alam12346/Alam12346/README.md

 ### Hi! 👋 I'am Syukur,

-A 5th semester IT student at Bandung University of Technology.
+A 5th semester IT student at Bandung University of Technology and Bangkit.

 With a great passion for expanding my knowledge and skills.
 I am highly motivated to stay ahead of the ever-evolving IT industry, in particular I love learning about frontend.